RuneSchool/RuneSchool.github.io/_posts/2024-4-12-rune-school-spelling-system.md

 ## ᛄ for happY vowel

 "[happY can be associated with either fleece, kit, or face, with vowel qualities in the range of /i ~ ɪ ~ e ~ ɛ/](https://ecampusontario.pressbooks.pub/lexicalsets/chapter/25-happy-lexical-set/)".
-KIT, FLEECE, and happY are not three distinct sounds.
-Rather, happY could be either KIT or FLEECE.
 If anyone has used Shavian before, you know the pain of not having a letter just for this happY phoneme.

 Previously, the ᛁ rune represented both KIT and FLEECE and therefore if it was on the end of a word, it could be whatever you wanted it to be.
 The one issue that would occur from this is the famous confusion of "candied" and "candide".